lrc-se/aoc-2024/README.md

 }
 ```

+### Client

+The client application is built with Vue and Vite, and is also served by the server application above when built for production.

 ### Port

 The server will listen on port 1337 by default, but this can be overridden by setting the `port` environment variable.
+In dev mode the client port is handled by Vite, and in production mode (i.e. when served by the backend) the client is accessible at the server root URL.

+### Development

+The following commands are available:

+`dev-backend`: Start the server in watch mode
+`dev-frontend`: Start the client in dev mode
+`start`: Start the server
+`build`: Build the client

+In development mode the server and the client must be run separately, since the Vite dev server cannot coexist on the same port with the API.
+Also note that the server requires that the .NET entries it runs be built in release mode, so either do that manually first or run the full build script (see below).

 ### Docker

-The server has been containerized, supporting both .NET and Bun.
-Its *Dockerfile* executes the *build.sh* script in the project root, which will install Bun (if not already installed) and then execute a secondary *build.sh* script in every entry directory where it exists (which is currently only in .NET entries).
+The web application has been containerized, supporting both .NET and Bun.
+Its *Dockerfile* executes the *build.sh* script in the project root, which will install Bun (if not already installed), execute a secondary *build.sh* script in every entry directory where it exists (which is currently only in .NET entries), and finally build the frontend.
 Running the container will then launch the server; remember to expose whatever port is passed as an environment variable as per above, or just use `-p 1337:1337` in the default case.

 Puzzles